jawadsalwati/PokemonBonus1P10/README!.txt

 Hello - hope you're having a great day :)

+This is a project developed by Muhammad Jawad (Linkedin.com/in/jawadm1) and Dorian Knight (https://www.linkedin.com/in/dorian-knight/).

-When running the bonus activity please run the main.py file - thank you!
+When running the game, please run the main.py file - thank you!